trevor-smith/trevor-smith.github.io/_posts/2015-07-06-predicting_loan_defaults_from_text.md

 We can see that the count representation of the data actually has better accuracy.
 Moving forward we will use this representation.

+### Modeling the data
+91% accuracy is quite good for a first run using logistic regression.
+I will be updating this section as results start coming in from my modeling.

 ~ Trevor

 [1]: https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation